Installing a Column Radiator Cost

 There are a lot of column radiators to choose from, so you won’t struggle to find one that works for your budget, style of home and personal taste.
 Whether you’re on a budget or looking to splurge, there’s sure to be a column radiator that ticks the box.

-You’ll also have a range of radiator finishes to choose from, including gloss white, anthracite, raw metal and coloured designer finishes.
+You'll also have a range of finishes to choose from, including gloss white, anthracite, raw metal, and coloured designer options.

 Alternative Types of Radiators